 - The Prickly Pear fruit has glochids, and small splinters, which can stick to your skin.
 So, make sure you are using protective gloves to be safe.

 - If you want to eat the pads, remove the spines, shave off the spine and barb fuzzy dots.

 - Remove two layers of skin and seeds for Prickly Pear fruit to indulge them.

 The Prickly Pear fruit is a sweet fruit you can devour if you know how to eat them.
 You can eat Prickly Pear in a variety of ways.

 Where to Buy a Prickly Pear?

-After reading all these benefits, you might be intrigued to buy the Prickly Pear.
+After reading about all these benefits of Prickly Pear, you might be intrigued to buy the Prickly Pear.